Tadpole-finance/docusaurus/docs/overview.md

 These docs are a comprehensive guide to Tadpole Finance.
 The protocol codebase is hosted on [Github](https://github.com/Tadpole-finance) and maintained by the community.

-You can try the saving & lending platform at [tadpole.finance](https://tadpole.finance).
-Currently, the platform is still under development and is not ready for real money transactions.
-We need to make sure all codes are well tested and formally audited before we launch it on the mainnet.
-The Tadpole smart contracts were deployed in the Goerli testnet and can play around using testnet tokens.
-[Here is the guide on how to test Tadpole Testnet Platform](testnet-platform).
+You can use the saving & lending platform at tadpole.finance.
+Currently, Tadpole smart contracts were deployed in the Binance Smart Chain network.
+You can save your BEP20 tokens and get interest or lend available BEP20 tokens you want while using another token as a collateral.
+In addition, everyone can also add any BEP20 token by paying some TAD Token as the listing fee.
+Let’s join the next level of decentralized saving and lending system which more transparent, immutable, and open for everyone!

 To keep up with the latest news, join our telegram channel at [t.me/TadpoleFinanceChannel](https://t.me/TadpoleFinanceChannel) and discuss with the Tadpole community at [t.me/TadpoleFinance](https://t.me/TadpoleFinance)